rani3456/Task-1.-Java-REST-API-example./README.md

 # Contents
 - show in mongodb compass ui
--  Adding a Actor
+-  Adding a Course
--  Viewing Created Actor
+-  Viewing Created Course
--  Deleting a Created Actor
+-  Deleting a Created Course
--  Updating the Created actor
+-  Updating the Created Course
 - PostMan

 # About Project